rsspdc/checklists/checklists/specific-record.md

 ## 👥Peer review / Code Review

+*How can you get third party endorsement of and expert feedback on your project?*

 - [ ] Code has been subject to a review indicating that someone else could re-run the analysis
 	- [ ]  	🥉Bronze (easy): Someone other than you has checked over your project, given you feedback and told you they are reasonably confident they could re-run your analysis without your help.
 	- [ ]  	🥈Silver (easy): Someone other than you has scessfully re-run your analysis using only your documentation, (perferably in a diferent compute environment, such as a different computer/compute cluster)